Renovation wave initiative in the buildings sector

 - Developing neighbourhood-based approaches for local communities to integrate renewable and digital solutions and create zero-energy districts, where consumers become prosumers selling energy to the grid.
 The strategy also includes an Affordable Housing Initiative for 100 districts, and was released at the same time as a Commission recommendation on how to tackle energy poverty.

-- Promoting the decarbonisation of heating and cooling, which is responsible for 80 % of energy consumed in residential buildings, in particular through revisions of the Renewable Energy and Energy Efficiency Directives and the EU ETS in 2021, as well as making full use of the existing provisions of the Ecodesign Framework Directive.
+- Promoting the decarbonisation of heating and cooling, which is responsible for 80 % of energy consumed in residential buildings, in particular through revisions of the Renewable Energy and Energy Efficiency Directives and the EU ETS, as well as making full use of the existing provisions of the Ecodesign Framework Directive.

 On 17 September 2020 the European Parliament adopted an own-initiative resolution on maximising the energy efficiency potential of the EU building stock, which addressed many of these issues.